asmogo/nws/README.md

 # Nostr Web Services (NWS)

----
-Nostr Web Services (NWS) replaces the IP layer in TCP transport using Nostr, enabling a secure connection between clients and backend services.
+NWS replaces the IP layer in TCP transport using Nostr, enabling a secure connection between clients and backend services.

+Exit nodes are reachable through their [nprofiles](https://nostr-nips.com/nip-19), which are combinations of a Nostr public key and multiple relays.

 ### Prerequisites

-Exit nodes are reachable using their [nprofile](https://nostr-nips.com/nip-19).
-The nprofile is a composition of a nostr public key and multiple relays.

-- A list of nostr relays, that the exit node is connected to.
+- A list of Nostr relays that the exit node is connected to.
-- The nostr private key (for the exit node).
+- The Nostr private key of the exit node.

-Using this private key and the relay list, the exit node will generate a [nprofile](https://nostr-nips.com/nip-19) and print it to the console on startup.
+The exit node utilizes the private key and relay list to generate an [nprofile](https://nostr-nips.com/nip-19), which gets printed to the console on startup.

 ## Overview

----
-NWS consists of two main components:
+NWS main components:

-1. The **Entry Node** is used to forward tcp packets to the exit node using a SOCKS proxy.
-It creates encrypted events for the public key of the exit node.
+1. **Entry Node**: It forwards tcp packets to the exit node using a SOCKS proxy and creates encrypted events for the public key of the exit node.
-2. The **Exit Node** is a TCP reverse proxy that listens for incoming Nostr subscriptions and forwards the payload to the designated backend service.
+2. **Exit Node**: It is a TCP reverse proxy that listens for incoming Nostr subscriptions and forwards the payload to the designated backend service.

 <img src="nws.png" width="900"/>

 ## Quickstart

----
-It is recommended to run NWS using docker.

-There are instructions for running NWS on your local machine in the [Build from source](#build-from-source) section.
+Running NWS using Docker is recommended.
+For instructions on running NWS on your local machine, refer to the [Build from source](#build-from-source) section.

 ### Using Docker Compose

-To set up using Docker Compose, run:
+To set up using Docker Compose, run the following command:
 ```
 docker compose up -d --build
 ```

-This command will start an example setup including the entry node, exit node and a backend service.
+This will start an example setup, including the entry node, exit node, and a backend service.

-### Sending Requests to the entry node
+### Sending Requests to the Entry Node

 You can use the following command to send a request to the nprofile: